If you’re applying for a new role within your current company, you already have an advantage over external candidates.

 5. Retouch the Education section

-However, if you have achieved a new degree or certification, you may want to add the following
+If you have achieved a new degree or certification, you may want to add the following:

 Don’t forget to include the full title of the qualification you earned, where you studied for it (which could be simply ‘online’ if you did a virtual study course), and the date it was completed.